 Climb the quartz vein.
 Not as easy as it may first seem.

-Sit start at the flake and horizontal crack and make difficult moves to get established on the slab straight above.
-Has a bad landing and hard awkward moves…
+Sit start at the flake and make difficult moves to get established in the horizontal crack and then on the slab straight above.
+Has a bad landing and hard awkward moves.

 8) Han Solo * V2